 As was mentioned earlier, the 1980 change in the law requires that the unfunded accrued liability of each relief association be funded by December 31, 2010.
 (See Appendix II for a description of unfunded accrued liabilities.)
-The previous requirement for your plan was for payment of only the interest on the unfunded accrued liability.
-The effect of this change alone was an increase in the contribution of \$50,184.
+The previous requirement for your plan was for amortization of the unfunded accrued liability by December 31, 2072.
+The result of this change alone was an increase in the contribution of \$104,197.